 So if you need to go potty, go potty.
 If your boss docks your pay or forces you to punch out to do so, give our wage and hour attorneys a call.

-If you believe that your employer is not paying you all of your lawfully earned wages or for all of your overtime compensation at a rate of one and half times your normal wages as requires under the Federal Fair Labor Standards Act or Ohio Fair Labor Standards Act, contact the attorneys at The Spitz Law Firm today for a free and confidential initial consultation.
-The wage and hour lawyers at The Spitz Law Firm will provide you with the best options for your pay dispute or failure to pay overtime situation.
+If you believe that your employer is not paying you all of your lawfully earned wages or for all of your overtime compensation at a rate of one and half times your normal wages as requires under the Federal Fair Labor Standards Act or Ohio Fair Labor Standards Act, contact the attorneys at Spitz, The Employee’s Law Firm today for a free and confidential initial consultation.
+The wage and hour lawyers at Spitz, The Employee’s Law Firm will provide you with the best options for your pay dispute or failure to pay overtime situation.
 If you even think that you may be entitled to pay that is being withheld from you, call 866-797-6040.

 The materials available at the top of this overtime, wage and hour web page and at this employment law website are for informational purposes only and not for the purpose of providing legal advice.
 If you are still asking, “Am I entitled to overtime?”, “Does my job have to pay me for …”, “My paycheck is not right…” or “What do I do if…”, the your best option is to contact an Ohio wage attorney to obtain advice with respect to FLSA questions or any particular employment law issue.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at the top of this page or through this site are the opinions of the individual lawyer and may not reflect the opinions of The Spitz Law Firm, Brian Spitz, or any individual attorney.
+The legal opinions expressed at the top of this page or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, Brian Spitz, or any individual attorney.